When Did Nurses Stop Wearing Hats

 The classic nursing hat has been a staple of the nursing profession since the mid-1800s.
 In recent years, however, nursing hats have become less and less common in hospitals and other healthcare settings.
 There are various reasons why this is so, including changes in fashion trends and hygiene regulations.

-See also What To Wear At A Soccer Game
+See also What Shoes To Wear With A Jumpsuit

 One of the primary reasons for the discontinuation of nursing hats is that fashion trends have changed significantly over time.
 In the past, nurses were expected to maintain a professional appearance by wearing a uniform with a matching hat.
 However, as medical facilities began to relax their dress code policies, many nurses began to opt for more comfortable and fashionable attire instead.
 This led to an overall decline in the popularity of traditional nursing hats.